 Before using presentation mode at a meeting, first create a meeting or event for your project.
+You can create a meeting from the dashboard, or from the Meetings & Offline tab.

-In the Meetings & Events section, you can view and modify how the meeting will appear on the projector screen and view the responses you received during the meeting.
+On the Meetings & Offline tab in the Meetings & Events section, you can view and modify how the meeting will appear on the projector screen and view the responses you received during the meeting.

 The Event Settings will appear in a popup window, describing the meeting, e.g. where and when it will take place.

-Scroll down to the Meeting Projector Screen section.
+Scroll down to the Projector Screen section.

 You can add content in the Opening Screen Content text box.